 European Globalisation Adjustment Fund

-In operation since January 2007, the Fund is currently established by Regulation (EU) No 1309/2013 which has extended the scope of the EGF, covering the period from 1 January 2014 to 31 December 2027.
+Since January 2007, the fund has been amended three times, through different regulations.
+Regulation (EU) 2021/691, which has extended the scope of the EGF, set out funding for the period from 1 January 2021 to 31 December 2027.
 As of January 2021, the EGF’s budget for 2021–2027 was €1.6 billion, which represents roughly €225 million per year.

-Although the Commission originally estimated that the EGF budget could support between 35,000 and 50,000 workers per year, first assessments of the Fund published in 2008 demonstrated that it had a more modest impact.
-As a result, changes have been made to raise the Fund’s profile.
-Between 2007 and 2014, the European Commission approved 134 applications from Member States, representing support of €561.1 million for 122,121 redundant workers.
+Although the European Commission originally estimated that the EGF budget could support between 35,000 and 50,000 workers per year, the first assessments of the fund, published in 2008, demonstrated that it had a more modest impact.
+As a result, changes have been made to raise the fund’s profile.
+Between 2007 and 2014, the Commission approved 134 applications from Member States, representing support of €561.1 million for 122,121 redundant workers.
 Since 2015, according to the most recent data published by the European Commission, the European Commission has approved 40 applications, representing support of about €74 million for 43,340 redundant workers.

 The 2018 mid-term evaluation of the EGF, based on applications received in 2014 and 2015, showed that, for the 13 cases that had been completed by October 2016, the average reemployment rate achieved was 56%.
 This was higher than the 49% rate achieved in the previous period (2007–2013), although it was based only on short-term data.
 The evaluation also demonstrated the reasons for the use or non-use of the EGF by Member States.
 The main issue mentioned in this regard was the eligibility criteria, specifically the threshold of 500 redundant employees (as large companies are not prevalent in many Member States).
 According to the evaluation, ‘the help offered by the EGF would otherwise not have been available.
 This shows the complementarity and additionality of EGF measures’.